hugoruscitti/screenshot-ios-automatic-resize/README.md

 # screenshot-ios-automatic-resize
-A python batch to create all ios screenshots for itunesconnect.
+A python script to create all ios screenshots for itunesconnect.

 Demo: